kubernetes-sigs/kubespray/docs/vsphere.md

 cloud_provider: vsphere
 ```

-Then, in the same file, you need to declare your vCenter credential following the description below.
+Then, in the same file, you need to declare your vCenter credentials following the description below.

 | Variable                     | Required | Type    | Choices                    | Default | Comment                                                                                                                                                                                       |
 |------------------------------|----------|---------|----------------------------|---------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|